Ronald Milch – Chair

 He is a graduate of the University of Buffalo and the University of Buffalo’s School of Medicine, where he is now a clinical associate professor.

 Alexander S. Balko

 Balko joined the organization in 1999 as Senior Vice President and CFO.
-During the subsequent 14 years, he was promoted to COO and later President.
+He was later promoted to COO, and subsequently to President.
 In 2014, he was named President and CEO of MJHS.

 A certified public accountant, Balko holds a bachelor’s degree in accounting from Manhattan College and a master’s degree in health services from The New School for Social Research.

 Eli S. Feldman

 A unique success story, Eli S. Feldman began his career as an administrative assistant more than 40 years ago and rose through the ranks to become President and Chief Executive Officer of MJHS.
 He now serves the organization in the emeritus position.

 Under his leadership, the system expanded to nine business units and nearly 25 programs and services, including: